National Reso Guitars

 When I play a National, the high-frequency chime hits me first.
 This chime mingles beautifully with a warm, full-bodied bass response, creating a rich tonal palette that invites endless musical exploration.
 The sound immediately grabs the listener’s attention, making it hard to overlook.
 Even in a crowded band situation, a National can cut through the mix like a laser.

-See also Ibanez Bass Guitars
+See also Yamaha Electric Guitars

 I find that how you attack the strings also greatly impacts the tone.
 Strumming angrily yields a different sound than a delicate fingerpicking technique, allowing for dynamic range that is incredibly expressive.
 The playability of these guitars makes them particularly rewarding for improvisation, as the sound continually evolves as I play.